• Skip to primary navigation

 • Apples: I used two sorts of apples: Granny Smith and Jonagold.
 After trying both, I recommend Granny Smith because they hold their shape much better.

-• Wine: Semi-sweet white wine.
-If using dry wine, you will have to adjust the taste of the sauce with a pinch of sugar, if necessary.
-If you don't want to use wine, you can substitute it with low-sodium chicken stock or turkey broth, but I must say that wine yields the best results in terms of flavor.
+• Wine:ย Semi-sweet white wine.
+If you don't want to use wine, you can substitute it with low-sodium chicken stock or turkey broth.

-• Spices: Cinnamon and sugar; it might sound unusual, but it really works; you will love the flavor.
-You will also need fine sea salt and ground black pepper.
+• Spices:ย Cinnamon and sugar; it might sound unusual, but it really works; you will love the flavor.
+You will also need curry powder, fine sea salt, and ground black pepper.

 • Heavy cream for the sauce and a bit of olive oil for searing the meat.